SophiaBhoria7/ThinkFrame-AI-Agent/README.md

 ## What is ThinkFrame?

-ThinkFrame is not just a chatbot—it’s a strategic partner in product thinking.
+ThinkFrame is not just a chatbot: it’s a strategic partner in product thinking.
 When you share your raw product idea, ThinkFrame returns a fully structured report including:

 - Executive Summary
 - Target User Personas